 The process for Greeks who wish to travel to the United States has been made easier.
 In the Electronic System for Travel Authorization (ESTA), a waiver can be applied for by Greek citizens as before.
 What’s the difference?
 The release was valid previously for one year.
 This waiver is now suitable for two years as of April 2019, more in line with the visa waiver program shared by significant countries with the US.

 What is ESTA?

-Part of the US Department of State, the Visa Waiver Program (VWP) lists each of the countries whose citizens are eligible for easy travel to the US.
-These visa waivers allow for stays of up to 90 days without having to apply for an official visa.
-Once applicants have received their waivers, they’re generally cleared for visa-free travel the next two years.
-ESTA can be used for tourism, business trips, medical travel, or transit purposes.
+The Visa Waiver Program (VWP), part of the US Department of State, lists all countries eligible to travel to the US.
+These visa waivers permit you to stay in the US for up to 90 days without needing to apply for a visa.
+After receiving their release, applicants can generally travel visa-free for the next two years.
+ESTA can also be used for business travel, tourism, and transit.

-While Greece has been on the list since 2010, it took until the passage of the Passenger Name Record (PNR) law to gain similar footing alongside countries like the UK and Japan.
-There were previous concerns from the American State Department about the degree to which Greece invested in counterterrorism and the identification of criminals leaving the country.
-With cooperation on the part of the Greek government, ESTA waivers are now valid for two years for citizens of Greece.
+Although Greece was on the list since 2010, it wasn’t until the Passenger Name Record law (PNR) that the country gained similar status to countries like Japan and the UK.
+The American State Department was concerned about how much Greece had invested in counterterrorism and the identification of criminals who left the country.
+ESTA waivers for citizens of Greece are now valid for two years with cooperation from the Greek government.

-Greece was not alone in this request for tighter security, either.
-In 2018, the European Commission called on Finland, France, Portugal and a handful of others to make the necessary changes to their legal system to require travelers to provide identifying information prior to travel.
-This generally includes a passenger’s name, their travel dates and itineraries, contact details and how they paid for the flight or ship accommodations.
-Greece’s cooperation was an important step forward for the country’s citizens.
+This request for tighter security was not made only by Greece.
+The European Commission urged Finland, France, and Portugal to change their legal systems to require traveler identification information.
+It generally includes the passenger’s name, travel dates and itineraries, contact information, and details about how they paid for their flight or ship accommodations.
+The cooperation of Greece was a significant step forward for its citizens.